-You can train a fountain butterfly bush as a standard, or single stem, so it looks like a small tree.
-This form is perfect for a smaller garden.
+You can train a butterfly bush (Buddleja davidii) as a standard, or single stem, so it looks like a small tree.
+This form is perfect for a container or small garden.
 Here’s how to do it:

-When you start forming the head, you might have to put in a taller or more substantial stake to support the young tree.
-Insert it in the same spot as the old stake to avoid damaging roots.
+As your tree grows, you might have to put in a taller stake to support it.
+Insert the new stake in the same spot as the old one to avoid damaging roots.
 Continue to tie the trunk to the stake and adjust the ties occasionally so they don’t strangle the tree.
-After the trunk thickens and becomes sturdier, you can remove the support stake.
+After the trunk thickens and becomes stronger, you can remove the support stake.
 Or if your tree is in a very windy spot leave the stake in place for extra support.

-As the head grows and fills in like the one in illustration C, prune it just as you would a shrub-form fountain butterfly bush: Remove a few older branches every year, and do a bit of shaping after the “tree” flowers.
+As the head grows and fills in like the one above, prune stems just as you would any other butterfly bush: Remove a few older branches every year, and do a bit of shaping after the “tree” flowers.
 Trim off any sprouts from the ground or from along the trunk.
 This is a fast-growing plant, so you may need to do quite a bit of trimming to keep it looking neat and tidy.